Alexandros32/Portfolio/assets/README.md

 #### Contact

-- **Contact Me** - I have my contact details for anyone that is interesting to contact me and also a form to complete and submit if someone wants to contact me.
+- **Contact Me** - I have my contact details for anyone that is interesting to get in touch with me and also a form to complete and submit if someone wants to contact me.

 ### Features Left to Implement